kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 When users create an account for the `coin` contract or for other `fungible-v2` contracts, they provide an account name and a guard.
-In most cases, these accounts use **keysets** to enforce who must sign valid transactions and to prevent unauthorized signers from submitting transaction.
+In most cases, these accounts use **keysets** to enforce who must sign valid transactions and to prevent unauthorized signers from submitting transactions.

 However, Kadena SpireKey uses its own `webauthn-wallet` and `webauthn-guard` contracts to create, manage, and secure accounts instead of using the `coin` or `fungible-v2` contract.
-Kadena SpireKey accounts use a _capability_ defined in the `webauthn-guard` contract instead of a keyset to enforce signing rules for transaction.
+Kadena SpireKey accounts use a _capability_ defined in the `webauthn-guard` contract instead of a keyset to enforce signing rules for transactions.
 Capability guards use the `c:` prefix.

 Because the `coin` contract can't bring this capability guard into scope when trying to debit an account, the `webauthn-wallet` contract implements its own